techjoomla/com_api/README.md

 * users.php - plugin file
 * users.xml - xml file

 You can add multiple resource in resource folder and use them for different purpose.
+Usually, each resource will map to an object type for your extension.

 ### Create plugin entry file users.php file
 This is the entry file for the API plugin, the things that re deifned in the file are resource locations, and making certain resources public.
 Below is the code for the file -